-Due to the challenging nature of many space mission, the requirements for any type of space system requires the latest, state-of-the-art technology.
+Due to the challenging nature of many space missions, the requirements for any type of space system are the latest, state-of-the-art technology.
 Novel technologies developed for space could also see many applications on the ground, either via technology applications or new services.
-Already today, sophisticated models use real-time information from earth observation platforms to plan and operate large-scale renewable resources like solar or wind farms.
+Previous ESA projects have explored sophisticated models using real-time information from earth observation platforms to plan and operate large-scale renewable resources like solar or wind farms.

-Besides research on the development of advanced space power systems, the work at the Advanced Concept Team is also aimed to explore synergies in space and terrestrial energy applications.
+Besides research on the development of advanced space power systems, the work at the Advanced Concepts Team is also aimed at exploring synergies in space and terrestrial energy applications.
 One of the main questions here is how current and future space platforms could contribute in the development of a sustainable world energy grid.
-Possible scenario's could include,
+Possible scenario’s could include:

 - Space Power Station (SPS)

 - Earth observation and monitoring (forecasting, planning, grid inspection)

 - Space-based data and communication networks (grid synchronisation, metering)

 Both the terrestrial energy industry as well as the space sector are undergoing rapid transformations towards the future.
 Motivated by changes in the Earth’s climate, distributed renewable energy sources are rapidly expanding.
 This expansion requires a fundamental rethinking of our current, ageing infrastructure.
 At the same time, the capabilities of space platforms is ever increasing and the number of assets in orbit is increasing.
 Multiple Low Earth Orbit platforms are proposed to offer new services regarding communication, data and earth observation.
 An analysis by the ACT on the synergies between these two emerging developments has recently been presented at the IAC 2015 conference in Jerusalem.

 Space & Energy (S&E) is one of ESA’s Space and Earth cross-cutting initiatives.
 For more information on this and other initiatives, please look at how ESA is preparing for the future.